Fall 2024 Issue of Ripples

 By Stephen Sapp

-If you have comments about this Summer issue of Ripples and/or would like to submit an item for our Fall issue, please email me at ssapp@miami.edu.
+Let us know what you think of this Fall issue of Ripples.
+If would like to submit an item for our Winter issue, please email me at ssapp@miami.edu.

 • Please remember that common parking spaces are meant to be shared rather than treated as regular personal spaces.
 You should routinely use your own garage/carport and driveway for your vehicles and leave common spaces for guests and service vehicles.